Novel Fourier Quadrature Transforms and Analytic Signal Representations for Nonlinear and Non-stationary Time Series Analysis: Results and discussions

-The variabilities of the annual GSTA data corresponding to various trends (i.e. data minus corresponding trends) with their time scales are given in Figure \ref{fig:GSTA_FDM_var}: (a) variabilities corresponding to trends in Figure \ref{fig:GSTA_FDM} (d), and (b) variabilities corresponding to trends in Figure \ref{fig:GSTA_FDM_trend}.
-From these Figures, it is clear that the variabilities up to 53 years or longer time scale are similar and don't contain any low frequency component (i.e. there is no mode-mixing).
-However, the variabilities from 60 years (in fact experimentally found 54 years Figure \ref{fig:GSTA_FDM_var1}) or longer time scale are different from up to 53 years and also contain low frequency component (i.e. there is mode-mixing).
+The variabilities of the annual GSTA data corresponding to various trends (i.e., data minus corresponding trends) with their timescales are given in Figure \ref{fig:GSTA_FDM_var}: (a) variabilities corresponding to trends in Figure \ref{fig:GSTA_FDM} (d), and (b) variabilities corresponding to trends in Figure \ref{fig:GSTA_FDM_trend}.
+From these Figures, it is clear that the variability on timescales of 53 years or longer is similar and does not contain any low-frequency component (i.e., there is no mode-mixing).
+However, the variability from 54 years (experimentally found to be 54 years, as shown in Figure \ref{fig:GSTA_FDM_var1}) or longer timescales differs by up to 53 years and also contains low-frequency components (i.e., there is mode-mixing).

 The trend and variability analysis of this climate data is also performed by the EMD algorithm in \cite{PNAS1}.
-The EMD algorithm decomposes the climate data into a set of IMFs which have overlapping frequency spectra and their cutoff frequencies are also not under control, therefore, the trend and variability of data at desired time scales with clear demarcation cannot be obtained.
-For example, we have shown that there is a significant change in the trend and variability of data in just one year difference of time scale (observe change in 53 years or longer time scale to 54 years or longer time scale in Figure \ref{fig:GSTA_FDM_var1}).
-This kind of fine control along with determination of trend and variability of data in desired time scale with clear demarcation can be obtained by the proposed method, which is not achievable by the EMD and its related algorithms.
+The EMD algorithm decomposes the climate data into a set of IMFs, which have overlapping frequency spectra, and their cutoff frequencies are also not under control; therefore, the trend and variability of data at desired timescales with clear demarcation cannot be obtained.
+For example, we have shown that there is a significant change in the trend and variability of data in just one year difference of timescale (observe the change in 53 years or longer timescale to 54 years or longer timescale in Figure \ref{fig:GSTA_FDM_var1}).
+This kind of fine control, along with the determination of trend and variability of data in a desired timescale with clear demarcation, can be obtained by the proposed method, which is not achievable by the EMD and its related algorithms.